 It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your Accord.
 When you enter your vehicle information, our database will choose the adapter you need to make the factory steering wheel controls work with your new receiver.

 You'll need to remove the door panel to reach the front door speakers (Crutchfield Research Photo)

 The Accord sedan is equipped with speakers in the front doors and rear deck.
 An optional subwoofer was also available.
-Detailed disassembly instructions can be found in your Crutchfield MasterSheet, but we'll hit some of the high points here.
+Disassembly instructions can be found in your MasterSheet, but we'll hit some of the high points here.

 The tweeters are attached to the sail panels (Crutchfield Research Photo)